ray-project/ray/doc/source/tune.rst

 Early Stopping
 --------------

 To reduce costs, long-running trials can often be early stopped if their initial performance is not promising.
-Ray.tune allows early stopping algorithms to be plugged in on top of existing grid or random searches.
+Ray Tune allows early stopping algorithms to be plugged in on top of existing grid or random searches.
 This can be enabled by setting the ``scheduler`` parameter of ``run_experiments``, e.g.

 ::